Alex-Kw/Brain-Board-II/README.md

 Sometimes I have completed cards on my eBay store: https://www.ebay.com/str/arcadealex

-I can also be contacted via AppleFritter Forums or VCF for a DIY kit.
+I can also be contacted via AppleFritter Forums or VCF for a DIY kit, username skate323k137.

 MAKING IT YOURSELF (Without a kit from me):